Nicals/saulve/README.md

 -----

 A few terms need to be defined first.
-A **challenge** is a source of programming puzzle (such as [Advent of code](https://adventofcode.com/).
+A **challenge** is a source of programming puzzles (such as [Advent of code](https://adventofcode.com/).
 A puzzle is a given problem within a challenge (such as [multiple of 3 or 5](https://projecteuler.net/problem=1) in [Project Euler](https://projecteuler.net/).

 The following example will setup an environment to solve [Project Euler](https://projecteuler.net/) puzzles.
-Start by with a python project to store your challenges and create a `euler` package in it.
+Start with a python project to store your challenges and create an `euler` package in it.
 The name of the `euler` can be anything you want.

 ```